kunchuntsai/property-map/README.md

 - Price (価格) - Automatically converts from 万円 format
 - Size (面積) - Automatically converts from ㎡ to sqft
 - Floor information (階数)

+### AI-Powered Property Data Extraction

+The application uses Claude AI to enhance property data extraction:

+1. **How it works**:
+   - OCR extracts text from property images
+   - Claude AI analyzes the extracted text to identify property details
+   - Falls back to direct image analysis when OCR fails
+   - Provides structured data even from complex Japanese real estate listings

+2. **Setting up Claude AI integration**:
+   - Obtain an API key from [Anthropic](https://www.anthropic.com/)
+   - Create a `.env` file in the frontend directory with:
+     ```
+     VITE_ANTHROPIC_API_KEY=your_anthropic_api_key_here
+     ```
+   - AI features will automatically activate when the key is present

+3. **Benefits**:
+   - Higher accuracy for Japanese property extraction
+   - More reliable extraction of complex property details
+   - Fallback mechanisms ensure data can be extracted even from low-quality images
+   - Handles various real estate listing formats automatically

 ## Map Sharing